Updating Horizontal Tidebound

 Walter had caught them shoplifting bunches of times, but he didn’t want the cops called on them though, because he had a soft heart.
 They were kids.
 Kids do stupid things.
 Just confiscate the stolen items and send them on their way were his instructions to Jace.
 But while Jace had sympathy for Timmy, who lived at the edge of town in the trailer parks, he had none for Danny.

 Their clothes told the story of their lives.
 Timmy’s clothes were worn and had stains on top of stains.
 Danny’s were not only clean and fresh, but were designer brands.
-He could have afforded to buy the drinks and snacks for both of them with no problem.
+He could have afforded to buy all the drinks and snacks for both of them with no problem.
 But he didn’t.
 He took.
 And Walter wasn’t exactly rolling in dough.

 Danny wandered to the end of the magazine rack and oh-so-casually tipped one of the adult magazines to the side so that it started to fall off of the rack.
 He caught it adroitly and slipped it up underneath his t-shirt.
 He bloused out his shirt to hide the evidence.
 Then they both sauntered to the counter to pay for the drinks but nothing else they had secreted on their persons.